Marriages: decrease in Flanders, increase in Brussels, status quo in Wallonia

-In 2018, it is still around the age of thirty that single people tend to marry, at 33 years for the first spouse and at 30.7 years for the second.
-The age difference in the couple does not vary: 2.4 years.
+In 2019, it is still around the age of thirty that single people marry for the first time, at 33.2 years for the first spouse and at 30.8 years for the second.
+The age difference in the couple remains stable: 2.4 years.

-The summer months are once again the most popular to get married: 53.9 % of marriages are contracted in those months.
-On the other hand, there is no seasonal effect for legal cohabitation.
+The summer months are once again popular to get married: 51.7 % of marriages are contracted during this period.

 |Source: Statbel (Directorate-general Statistics - Statistics Belgium)|